In Catalio, a Component is a single, discrete piece of an Application’s implementation. What counts as a Component depends on the kind of Application:

 Project management components: workflows, custom fields, automation rules, apps.

-Use Case: Link development process requirements to Jira workflows and automation.
+Planned Use Case: Link development-process requirements to Jira workflows and automation.

-Cloud infrastructure components: Lambda functions, API Gateway, S3 buckets, CloudFormation stacks.
+Cloud infrastructure components: Lambda functions, API Gateway, S3 buckets, CloudFormation stacks, Azure resources.

-Use Case: Link infrastructure requirements to AWS resources and automation.
+Planned Use Case: Link infrastructure requirements to cloud resources and automation.

 Component Attributes